Welcome to Elton University! Enroll today for a trial month.

 Learn more about Academics

-Can I work a job while attending Elton College?
+Can I work a job while attending Elton University?

 Yes.
 There are only a few required meetings every week with your professors and coaches.
 Workshops that happen during the day will be recorded, so students who are not able to attend are able to watch online.
-Full Time students at Elton College should plan on roughly 30-35 hours of Elton work per week, so we recommend not working more than part time, so there is enough time to do the in depth study and projects that the Elton College program requires.
-There are also opportunities for jobs working for Elton College such as tutoring and event planning.
+Full-time students at Elton University should plan on roughly 30-35 hours of Elton work per week, so we recommend not working more than part-time, so there is enough time to do the in-depth study and projects that the Elton University program requires.
+There are also opportunities for jobs working for Elton University, such as tutoring and event planning.

 Learn more about The Program